-Determine the buying centre and personas
+Determine the buying center

 The first important thing to do when preparing your product is to consider your customer.
 On average, there are 6.8 decision makers on every sale who have a say in whether a product is purchased or not.
-These people constitute the “buying centre”.
+These people constitute the “buying center”.